ShaneCost/spotifyInte/README.md

 In this example, the syntax {% … %} is a tag used to create a for-loop and {{ … }} is used to store a variable.

+## Member Notes
+### Sage James
+Sage has a keen eye for User-Interface Design, and used that for the betterment of our project as she developed the front-end of our web application.
+Her main focus was to create a visually pleasing, easy to navigate, and overall positive user experience.
+The styling followed a hand-written, scrapbook aesthetic.
+The approach used is unique, and distinctly recognizable from similar applications on the market.
+She used technologies such as CSS, GoogleFonts, and Canva to achieve this goal.
+She added special features to enhance user experience passed basic functionality.
+Namely, she created a download button which allows users to save the results of their API query as a PDF to be shared with friends.
+The button, powered by JavaScript, is the crux of developing recognizable and entertaining web applications

+### Shane Costello
+Shane’s focus lay in the backend of development.
+While implementing the Flask framework and Spotify Web API, Shane demonstrated acute attention to detail which aided in a seamless integration and easeful troubleshooting.
+His main struggle was resolved to a lack of familiarity with the technologies used.
+Aided by a very informative YouTube tutorial and with an abundance of patience, he was able to problem solve and gain a deep understanding of the codebase developed for this application.
+He learned his biggest lessons when initially trying to deploy the project on Sage’s machine.
+During this exercise, he was able to identify the dependencies in Flask and attributes of the Spotify API that required adjusting when transferring code from one machine to another.